 Where It All Begins

 To serve as a quick review, a typical sales cycle starts with prospecting and ends by asking for referrals.
 Most salespeople work very hard at moving from step one to the final step and often lose a sale because either they don't do a good enough job in one step or the customer loses interest during a step.
-While losing sales (or sales jobs for those pursuing a sales career) is part of sales, what if you employed a backward approach to your sales cycle?
+While losing sales is part of sales, what if you employed a backward approach to your sales cycle?
 In other words, what if you began a sales cycle by asking for referrals?

 It may sound a bit insane to those who have been in sales for a long time, but there is a proven bit of psychology behind this approach.
 "A basic human need is to be consistent with our self-image."
 In other words, if you say something to someone about yourself, then you will be driven to demonstrate proof that your statement is accurate and reflects who you are.
 Getting a prospect to give you a list of referrals of people that she knows who may benefit from your product or service, puts them in a position of having to support their recommendation by learning more, and eventually using your product.

 Getting the Referrals

-Walking into someone's office and asking for referrals will probably get you kicked out of the office very quickly.
-However, if you were to present yourself and your product or service professionally, gauge the level of interest of the person to whom you are presenting, then ask for a few other professionals who they think might be interested in what you are representing, your chances increase dramatically.
+Walking into someone's office and asking for referrals will probably get you kicked out of the office quickly.
+If you were to present yourself and your product or service professionally, gauge the level of interest of the person to whom you are presenting, then ask for a few other professionals who they think might be interested in what you are representing, your chances increase dramatically.